TYPO3-Teams-Documentation/T3o-Team/Documentation/Contribution/LocalEnvironment/Others/Index.rst

 If you have a local web server running, be sure you have all requirements needed for using TYPO3 8 LTS:

 #.
-PHP 7 or higher
+PHP 7.0 or PHP 7.1

 #.
 A database (we are using MariaDB)

 #.
-If you want to work on the TER project you do need a Solr Server.
+If you want to work on the TER project you do need a Solr Server (v6.6).
    This is optional for the typo3.org project.